Applying For A Disabled Parking Placard or License Plate

 - you hold disabled parking license plates and you are applying for a permanent placard

-Organizations wishing to obtain disabled placards or plates must present an Institutional/Organizational Disabled Parking Plates or Placard Application (MED 11).
+Organizations wishing to obtain disabled placards must present an Institutional/Organizational Disabled Parking Plates or Placard Application (MED 11).
 This application must include a certification that the vehicle is registered in the name of the institution/organization and used routinely to transport citizens with disabilities.

 Special Information for Veterans